 You can use Uyuni to manage clients using either the Salt stack or the traditional stack (inherited from Spacewalk).
 Most new features and enhancements are only available for Salt-managed clients, which makes this stack the preferred one.
-For more details, see [ Client-configuration > Supported-features > ]
+For more details, see [Client-configuration > Supported-features >]

 In the Uyuni WebUI, navigate to Systems > Bootstrapping, then fill in the Host, SSH Port, User and Password fields.
-Make sure you use stable FQDNs for the Host field, or Uyuni will not be able to find your host when your Public Cloud gives you a different short-lived FQDNS.
+Make sure you use stable FQDNs for the Host field, or Uyuni cannot find your host when your Public Cloud gives you a different short-lived FQDNS.